 - Http Errors

 All these widgets are plotted for 7 days by default.
 Users can modify these widgets based on their requirements.
-All the operational capabilities available on the Composite Application dashboard are possible here as well.
+All the operational capabilities available on the Business Application dashboard are possible here as well.

 Azure Durable Function App Monitoring